devicetree-org/devicetree-website/website/src/content/pages/collaborate.md

             >                      texlive-humanities texlive-generic-recommended graphviz \
             >                      texlive-generic-extra
             >
-            > If the version of python-sphinx installed is too old, then an additional new version can be installed with the Python package installer:
+            > <p style="color:#555555; margin-top:15px;font-style:italic; ">If the version of python-sphinx installed is too old, then an additional new version can be installed with the Python package installer:<p>
             >
             >     $ apt-get install python-pip
             >     $ pip install --user --upgrade Sphinx
             >     $ export SPHINXBUILD=~/.local/bin/sphinx-build
             >
-            > Export SPHINXBUILD (see above) if Sphinx was installed with pip --user, then follow Make commands below
+            > <p style="color:#555555; margin-top:15px;font-style:italic; ">Export SPHINXBUILD (see above) if Sphinx was installed with pip --user, then follow Make commands below</p>

             On Mac OS X: